catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     ld a, 0
     | }
     ?
-IllegalWriteError: a
+ForbiddenWriteError: a in main

     | routine main
     |   trashes a, n
     | {
     |     ld a, 0
     | }
     ?
-IllegalWriteError: z
+ForbiddenWriteError: z in main

 ### st ###